 It lies approximately 1 km south of Geveze on the D287.
 Being posted as private property, we had to view the dovecote at a distance from the public road.
 A good place to see it is from a small road signposted Le Choinel, which is a right turn just past the manor on the D287.
 The dovecote sits in front of the manor house from this viewpoint, and both house and dovecote are interesting.
-You can see the house more clearly in the expanded image of the dovecote, by clicking on the dovecote image on the right..
+You can see the house more clearly in the expanded image of the dovecote, by clicking on the dovecote image on the left.

 It appears that the cupola has been closed in to restrict access, but can’t be certain without closer inspection.
 A most interesting feature is what appears to be a substantial window in the side.
 An iron bar is inserted to provide support.
 While it can’t be confirmed, I must presume that this was added at some later date to provide light for some other purpose.
 The wall, although it shows weathering, is still completely covered with the mud/plaster surface obscuring the stonework.

 Its yellow color which matches the golden grain of fall for a very picturesque view.